6 Reasons Why You Should Never Opt for a Free VPN

 6. It’s Futile Trying to Access Restricted Sites

-Another purpose of a VPN is to unlock your favorite sites such as Netflix or Spotify when you’re in a location that has limitations.
-However, free VPNs sometimes can’t unlock these sites and even if they could the speeds would be too slow to stream.
+Another purpose of a VPN is to get in your favorite sites such as Netflix or Spotify when you’re in a location that has limitations.
+However, free VPNs sometimes can’t get you into these sites and even if they could the speeds would be too slow to stream.

 Free VPNs simply won’t allow you to get around restricted sites.
 So if you’re traveling to a country that blocks your favorite sites, rather opt for a VPN subscription from a well-known company that will offer you the following benefits: